fossasia/wp-rotatingtweets/readme.txt

 * Fixing bug for PHP installations that don't support the 'u' modifier.
 Renaming v2 JavaScript to avoid clash with other plug-ins.

 == Changelog ==
+= 1.6.3 =
+* Add option to shortern default link length to 20 characters
+* Language update including new German translation from Nils Kroneberg

 = 1.6.2 =
 * Fixing bug for PHP installations that don't support the 'u' modifier
 * Renaming v2 JavaScript to avoid clash with other plug-ins.